pholser/junit-quickcheck/src/site/markdown/usage/complex-types.md

 ```

-## Embedding other generators as fields of the generator, calling upon them as necessary
+## Calling on generators embedding as fields of the generator

 ```java
     public class NonNegativeInts extends Generator<Integer> {